MULAKAVISHNUVARDHANREDDY/EMBEDDED_TESTING/Testing.md

                 - Edge cases and real-world usage (e.g., cold start, lost GPS signal, battery depletion)
                 - Interface compatibility (e.g., BLE with different phones)

 4️⃣ Firmware Validation

-🔍 Description:
+          1. Description:
-Validates the final compiled and flashed firmware (binary file), without reviewing or modifying the source code.
+                - Validates the final compiled and flashed firmware (binary file), without reviewing or modifying the source code.
 This confirms that the device behaves correctly with production firmware.

-🧪 Example:
+           -- Example:

-Flash a wearable device with final firmware
+                - Flash a wearable device with final firmware

-Test user interactions: tapping the screen should open menus, notifications should vibrate the device
+                - Test user interactions: tapping the screen should open menus, notifications should vibrate the device

-✅ What is validated:
+          2.What is validated:

-Firmware stability and responsiveness
+                - Firmware stability and responsiveness

-Bootloader functionality
+                - Bootloader functionality

-Power-on self-tests and startup timing
+                - Power-on self-tests and startup timing

-Response to interrupts, button events, sensors
+                - Response to interrupts, button events, sensors